Leaf-Agriculture/docs/docs/Magic_link_overview.md

 ### Provider

-The magic link Provider is a feature that allows the user to authenticate with several providers using a single link.
+The Magic Link Provider is a feature that allows the user to authenticate with several providers using a single link.
 It is necessary to have previously created the respective [application info][1] for these providers.

 ### Authentication

-The magic link Authentication is a feature to authenticate with only one provider at a time.
+The Magic Link Authentication is a feature to authenticate with only one provider at a time.
 It is necessary to have previously created the [application info][1] for this provider.

 ## Upload file with Magic Link